Last updated: 27 11 2020

 Work and entrepreneurship

-Säter municipality itself and the county council are the largest employers.
+Säter municipality and Region Dalarna are the biggest employers.

 A collaboration has started between Säter municipality and the job centre aimed at trying to create new starter and introductory jobs for those who have recently settled in Sweden and people with an immigrant background.